FStiffler/Datascience-Toolkits/Reports/report3.md

 **3. What additional relational database table attributes might make sense to easily query your data?**

 We could think of horizontal partitioning so that we can store our data the same way as we load it into python (x_training, y_training, x_test, y_test).
 But then we would have to create and query four different tables.
 That is quite unhandy.
 As for additional attributes, we could maybe add additional meta data to the pictures but since we are not given any, this is not an option.

+### Repeat Task 2